diegoxue/ElementBERT/README.md

 # Universal Semantic Embeddings for Elements (ElementBERT)

 ## Overview
-This repository contains the official implementation of the paper: "Universal Semantic Embeddings of Chemical Elements for Enhanced Materials Inference and Discovery".
+This repository contains the official implementation of the paper: "Universal Semantic Embeddings of Chemical Elements for Enhanced Materials Inference and Discovery"（https://doi.org/10.48550/arXiv.2502.14912）.
 ElementBERT is a novel approach for generating semantic embeddings of chemical elements to facilitate materials discovery and inference.

 ## Repository Structure